 yellow bands are often visible on the abdomen.

-On the costal margin there is a dark rectangular patch, although this may be reduced or absent.
+On costal margin there is dark rectangular patch, may be reduced or absent.

 This species has not been recorded in Taylor.